 WARA Media and Language

-The mission of WASP Research Arena for Media and Language (WARA M&L) is to build a multidisciplinary ecosystem around Media AI, connecting scientific fields and a diversity of industrial segments.
+The WASP Research Arena for Media and Language (WARA M&L) builds a multidisciplinary ecosystem that bridges scientific fields and industrial sectors.

 Research Focus Areas